-One year removed from his first start, Dylan Bundy still building identity in starting rotation
+One year removed from first start, Dylan Bundy still building identity in Orioles' starting rotation

 Even a year later, Dylan Bundy and the Orioles brass contend that the process that brought him out of the bullpen and into the starting rotation after last year’s All-Star break was an organic development.

-Whatever method was behind bringing the former first-round pick back from nearly three years out with elbow and shoulder troubles and finally making him a big league starter, the result is now a year’s worth of starts for Bundy since his first one a year ago, last July 17.
+Whatever the method behind bringing the former first-round draft pick back from nearly three years of elbow and shoulder troubles and finally making him a big league starter, the result is now a year’s worth of starts for Bundy since his first exactly one year ago today.

-Now, as then, Bundy evaluates his progress based solely on the health of his prized right arm.
-Determining which editions of him is the one he’ll carry forward through his whole career is a bit more complicated.
+Now as then, Bundy evaluates his progress based solely on the health of his prized right arm.

 “It’s easier to evaluate after a full season, I’d guess, but as long as the health is there, obviously, in my arm,” Bundy said.
 “I’m going out there every five days when I’m called upon to throw — as long as I go out there and do my job and give this team the innings that it needs, and hopefully give us a chance to win at the end of it.”